IN COMPLIANCE WITH THE GENERAL DATA PRIVACY REGULATION

 - To obtain access to the Personal Information that we hold about you;

 - To object on grounds relating to your particular situation to our processing activities where you feel they have a disproportionate impact on your interests, rights and freedoms;

 - If you believe that the Personal Information we possess is, or has become, incorrect or is incomplete, you may request to review, revise, correct or update any of the Personal Information we may have about you, free of charge;

 - To restrict the processing activities related to your Personal Information (and where our processing is based on your consent, you may withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal);

 - To have Personal Information, which you have voluntarily provided to us, produced in a structured, commonly used, and machine-readable format, including for the purpose of transmitting it to another party; and

 - To require us not to send you marketing communication.

-Please note that the above individual rights are not absolute, and we may be entitled to refuse requests where certain exceptions apply.
-If you have given your consent and you wish to withdraw it, please contact our Privacy Manager by phone at +43 2699293 0 or email email@example.com.
+Please Note: The above individual rights are not absolute, and we may be entitled to refuse requests where certain exceptions apply.
+If you have given your consent and you wish to withdraw it, please contact our Privacy Manager by phone at +43 2699293 0 or email at email@example.com.
 Please note that where our processing of your personal data relies on your consent and where you then withdraw that consent, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of those services.